-All the students register for 650:467 (ME 650 students) accoprding to their major when registration opens.
+All the students register for 650:467 (ME 650 students) or 650:487 (AE 021 students) accoprding to their major when registration opens.
 After that they should form groupps and contact the faculty to secure a project.
-The faculty may request a project to be by special permission only at which instance the students will have to make arrangements and meet the faculty before they register.
+The faculty may request a project to be by special permission only at which instance the students will have to plan and meet the faculty before they register.
 Alternatively, the project will be open and then the students can register on a first-come-first-serve basis.